ansible/ansible/docsite/rst/guide_aws.rst

 ``````````````

 Once your nodes are spun up, you'll probably want to talk to them again.
 With a cloud setup, it's best to not maintain a static list of cloud hostnames
 in text files.
 Rather, the best way to handle this is to use the ec2 dynamic inventory script.
+See :ref:`intro_dynamic_inventory`.

 This will also dynamically select nodes that were even created outside of Ansible, and allow Ansible to manage them.

-See the doc:`aws_example` for how to use this, then flip back over to this chapter.
+See :ref:`intro_dynamic_inventory` for how to use this, then flip back over to this chapter.

 .. _aws_tags_and_groups: